Novaliches Cathedral: History

 The Catholic Community of Fairview in Quezon City started when a new subdivision, Fairview Park, was developed by the Regalado family in the northern part of Quezon City in the early 1970s.
 During that time, there was no daily Mass in their community.
-It was still part of the Parish of Our Lady of Mount Carmel in Project 6, Quezon City and Sunday Mass was celebrated by a Dutch Carmelite priest, Nico Hofstede, in a motor pool owned by the Regalado Family.
+It was still part of the Our Lady of Mount Carmel Parish in Project 6, Quezon City and Sunday Mass was celebrated by a Dutch Carmelite priest, Nico Hofstede, in a motor pool owned by the Regalado Family.

 The community in Fairview Park was then growing and it was the dream of the residents that a new parish be founded within the subdivision.
 On August 18, 1975, Jaime Sin erected a new parish in Fairview Park.
 He appointed and installed on the same day Fidelis Ruben Limcaco as the first parish priest.
 Limcaco named the parish as "The Good Shepherd Parish".
 It had a wide area of jurisdiction; Tala & Bagong Silang (Caloocan) in the north; part of Novaliches in the west; Luzon Avenue in the south; and Marikina River in the east.

 The Parish of the Good Shepherd was first housed in a small chapel at the crossroads of Fairview Avenue (now Commonwealth Avenue) and Regalado Avenue, loaned by the family of Bonifacio C. Regalado.
 As the community expanded, a need for a bigger church was imperative.
 The Regalado family donated a 3650 sqm property at the corner of Regalado Avenue and Omega Street.
 Architect Raoul Sotto began to draw plans for a "Christopolos": a church that would cater to the people’s needs.

 On December 10, 1977, the Apostolic Nuncio to the Philippines, Archbishop Bruno Torpigliani led the celebrations during the monumental ground breaking ceremony and cornerstone laying.
 On May 29, 1981, Pope John Paul II, through the recommendation of the archbishop, named Limcaco as Papal chaplain.

 The Limcaco Hall houses the parish halls and the diocesan offices of Novaliches.

 For several years, many fund-raising affairs, social activities and solicitations took place to generate funds to continue the construction of the new church.
 These included "Gabi ng Harana", "Dinner Dance", "Raffles", "Bingo Social", and "Alay Envelop".
 The biggest source of funds was the "Miss Good Shepherd Parish" and "Santa Elena Contests".
 The new church was blessed, consecrated and dedicated to Jesus the Good Shepherd by Cardinal Jaime Sin, Archbishop of Manila on August 19, 1984.